 There are rules and regulations about what names you can and can’t use when setting up in business, especially if you go down the limited company route as many will.
-Trying to sound too much like an existing business or brand will only get you in trouble and making claims you can’t sustain – such as using words like Royal or a professional qualification you clearly don’t hold – is a big no, no. Companies House website contains detailed information on naming rules and regulations.
+Trying to sound too much like an existing business or brand will only get you in trouble and making claims you can’t sustain – such as using words like Royal or a professional qualification you clearly don’t hold – is a big no, no. The Gov.uk website contains detailed information on naming rules and regulations.
 It is also worth checking out the Intellectual Property Office’s Trademark database to ensure you won’t fall foul of any infringement there too.

 4 Think brand

 Remember your company name will have a big impact on everything you do, especially online, so make sure that the relevant assets are available too.
 Keep it simple so that all domain names share similar properties as do your social media handles.
 In the modern world it is likely you will probably want the .co.uk and .com domain names to be the same, possibly domains from other countries too and all to match with your Twitter, Facebook, YouTube, et al presences.